sdauletau/elasticsearch-position-similarity/README.md

 <!--
   Title: Elasticsearch position similarity (aka boost by position) plugin
-  Description: Elasticsearch plugin to boost search relevance by a position of a word.
+  Description: Elasticsearch plugin to boost search relevance by a position of a term.
-  Author: sdauletau
+  Author: Sergei Dauletau
   -->

-# Elasticsearch "boost by position" plugin
+# Elasticsearch term position similarity plugin

-This plugin allows to boost search relevance by a position of a word in a field.
+This plugin allows to boost search relevance by a position of a term in a field.

 ## Build